VEZY/PlantBiophysics.jl/README.md

 - [ ] Make a diagram of a leaf for gaz and energy exchanges
 - [ ] Add checks on the models provided for a simulation: for example Fvcb requires a stomatal conductance model.
 At the moment Julia returns an error on missing method for the particular implementation of photosynthesis!_(Fvcb,Gs) (in short).
 We could check before that both are needed and present, and return a more informational error if missing.
 - [ ] Implement a Gm model.
 Cf. the [GECROS](https://models.pps.wur.nl/gecros-detailed-eco-physiological-crop-growth-simulation-model-analyse-genotype-environment) model.
 - [ ] Replace component models by MutableNamedTuples ?
 It could alleviate the need to implement a different component model when needing a new model as it allows as many fields as we want.
-A call to a function would need to include the type of the model though ? *e.g.* `energy_balance!(mtnt.energy, mtnt, meteo, constant)`, or we do that in the low-level functions so the use only pass the mtnt.
+A call to a function would need to include the type of the model though ? *e.g.* `energy_balance!(mtnt.energy_balance, mtnt, meteo, constant)`, or we do that in the low-level functions so the use only pass the mtnt.

 ## Contributing